 3. Beware of low prices; request an in-person estimate

-You should decide whom to invite into your home based on research or references, not on prices given on the Internet or over the phone; watch out for an enticement to get you to agree to waive an in person estimate.
+You should decide whom to invite into your home based on research or references, not on prices given on the Internet or phone; don't agree to waive an in person estimate.
 Tell them you want a someone to come to your home to give you an estimate.
 If they say you don't need one, find another company.
 Movers are required to come to your house to give the estimate in writing.

 4. Check that the estimate is accurate